• Home

 What Type of Internet Do I Need?

-Take your habits — and hobbies! — into account when choosing your connection type and provider.
-Be wary of things like credit checks, data caps for fiber internet, and lengthy contracts.
+Be wary of other deciding factors like credit checks, data caps for fiber internet, and lengthy contracts.
 But if you need a little more help, you can check out the best internet provider for streamers, gamers, and students.
-Or, use our empty nester’s guide to choosing an internet plan.

-Of course, you can always call our Internet Experts with any questions at 866-383-3080.
+Of course, you can always call our internet experts with any questions at 866-618-0264.

-Similar to the type of internet connection you can have, your ISP will also depend on where you’re located.
+Like the type of internet connection you can have, your ISP will also depend on where you’re located.
 Regardless, there are two important questions you should always ask.

 Do you have to bundle like my cable provider?

 As we mentioned earlier, a lot of ISPs promote unnecessary bundling (especially with cable internet), which gives you services you don’t need in return for a short-lived discount.
 When choosing an internet provider, opt for one that has transparent pricing and no unnecessary bundling.
-(Hint: that’s us.)

 Do you have data caps?

-While the details are a bit more complex, internet data caps are essentially a restriction on how much data can be sent over your home internet.
-It’s not how much time you’re spending, but how much information you’re sending (such as streaming videos, sharing pictures, and using your smart home devices).
+Internet data caps are essentially a limit on how much data can be used by your home internet.
+It’s not how much time you’re spending, but how much information you’re sending.
 If you go over your limit, you can be hit with a huge fee or be throttled down to lower speeds until the next billing cycle.
-Maybe you’ve never had a problem with your data cap, but you’re reaching your limit now that you’re working from home or gaming and streaming more.
-The bottom line is, you want to choose an ISP with no fiber internet data caps.

 Marie Flanagan